saendu/jekyll/_posts/2020-08-09-how-a-cat-changed-the-world.md

 > **DISCLAIMER** I will not be able to explain this with simple words, because I would probably need another wall-of-text like this.
 If you are interested in the details, ask me next time we are having a beer together.

 In the above example you clearly saw that the atom, the detector, the hammer and the poison where somehow connected with each other.
 Meaning that when the atom decayed the detector triggered the hammer and the poison leaked.
 What happens next is, that the cat would die from the leaked poison.
 So therefore, the cat is connected too.
 In quantum mechanics we call this 'entanglement'.
 Meaning that the atom, detector, hammer and cat are entangled with each other.
-Precisely, the quantum systems (because all of them are quantum systems on their own) are entangled with each other.
+Precisely, the quantum systems (because all of them are quantum systems on their own) are entangled with each other and therefore from one quantum system (of the whole box).

 This would be the end of the story and a pretty happy world.
 However, we have the problem that in reality these quantum systems are not isolated.
 Not isolated from the environment.
 The box stands somewhere.
 In a room, full of other quantum systems, and the room is in a house and the house is in a world, ... (you get the point).
 We might be able to know the quantum system of the atom, detector, hammer, poison and cat, but for sure we can never know all data of the environment.
 Basically, we would need to know everything about the universe to make the math work.
 Since we cannot do that the math gives us another solution: The quantum system of the atom, detector, hammer, poison and cat decohere with the environment.
 And this branches (clones) our universe into two.
 And we will also be cloned into two.
 So will the cat.
 And in one universe the cat is dead and in the other the cat is alive.
 And when we open the box, we are just in one of those worlds.
 But the other world is existing too.